gusztavvargadr/wordpress/README.md

 - Type `vagrant halt gutenberg-block` to shut down the virtual machine.
   - This will preserve the state of your work.
 Typing `vagrant up gutenberg-block` again will get you back where you've left off.
 - Type `vagrant destroy gutenberg-block` to remove the virtual machine.
-  - This will permanently delete the state, inclduing any changes to the cloned repositories.
+  - This will permanently delete the state, including any changes to the cloned repositories.
 Typing `vagrant up gutenberg-block` again will get you a brand new environment.

 In case you encounter any issues, take a look at and try to follow the process of the [latest automated build](https://dev.azure.com/gusztavvargadr/wordpress/_build/latest?definitionId=300&branchName=master) in Azure DevOps.
-Feel free to [open an issue][Contributing] if you need any more help, or if have any other questions or feedback.
+If you need any more help, have further questions or feedback, please feel free to [open an issue][Contributing].

 [Vagrant Install]: https://www.vagrantup.com/docs/installation
 [Vagrant Getting Started]: https://www.vagrantup.com/intro/getting-started